 - 5 slices center cut bacon, cut in half

 Preheat the oven to 350°.
-Lightly spray a petite loaf pan with oil (if you don't have a petite loaf pan you could use a muffin tin).
+Lightly spray the petite loaf pan with cooking spray.

 In a large bowl, mix the zucchini, onion, red pepper, breadcrumbs, BBQ sauce, egg, paprika and salt.
 Add the turkey and combine until mixed through.